Annealing behaviour of charge collection of neutron irradiated diodes from 8-inch p-type silicon wafers: Measurement setups

-In the Particulars setup (figure~\ref{fig:setup_Particulars}), the DUT attached to a PCB is also mounted on a copper plate.
-It is enclosed in a sensor box, which is then placed on a chuck equipped with Peltier elements cooled with a chiller.
-The XY stage present in this setup controls the position of the DUT, while the Z stage independently moves the laser up and down, varying the focus position of the laser beam.
-The amplifier used in this setup is a wide band current amplifier with an amplification of 53~dB~\cite{particulars_amp}.
-The switch box plays the same role as in the TCT+ setup.
-The main setup part, visible in figure~\ref{fig:setup_Particulars}, is also placed inside a Faraday cage.
-A dry air supply flushes both the Faraday cage and the sensor box.
-The schematic of the Particulars setup is equivalent to the TCT+ setup schematic, shown in figure~\ref{fig:diagram_setup}, except for the brand of the amplifier, laser head, laser driver and pulse generator (all supplied by Particulars).
-Like the TCT+ setup, the Particulars setup employs a photodiode as beam monitor.
-However, the laser intensity is evenly split, with 50\% directed towards the DUT and 50\% towards the photodiode.
-Both the beam monitor and the laser head are placed inside the Faraday cage, which also contains an HV filter (to remove the noise in the HV line coming from the power supply) and external bias-T, which are both in the TCT+ circuit between the power supply and the sensor.
+Both the TCT+ (figure~\ref{fig:setup_TCT+}) and Particulars (figure~\ref{fig:setup_Particulars}) setups serve the same purpose but differ in specific details.
+In both setups, the DUT is mounted on a PCB attached to a copper holder or plate, which is cooled by Peltier elements connected to a chiller.
+To control positioning, the TCT+ setup uses an XYZ stage that moves the copper holder while keeping the laser fixed, whereas the Particulars setup uses an XY stage to position the DUT and a separate Z stage to adjust the laser focus.
+Both setups use a broadband current amplifier, the TCT+ setup is equipped with a CIVIDEC C2-HV amplifier with 43 dB gain and integrated bias-T~\cite{cividec}, while the Particulars setup uses a wide-band amplifier with 53 dB gain by Particulars company~\cite{particulars_amp}.
+A switch box in both setups allows for changing between TCT, IV, and CV measurements.
+To prevent condensation and frost, both setups are housed in a Faraday cage (as shown in figure~\ref{fig:setups}) and flushed with dry air.
+Additionally, in the Particulars setup, dry air also flushes the enclosed sensor box, where the DUT is placed.
+Both setups include a reference photodiode to monitor laser intensity, but the beam splitting differs.
+In the TCT+ setup, a fused coupler from OZ Optics~\cite{beam_splitter_TCT} splits the beam, directing 90\% of the laser light to the DUT and 10\% to the photodiode.
+In the Particulars setup, a fiber splitter inside the beam monitor evenly divides the intensity, sending 50\% to the DUT and 50\% to the photodiode.
+The Particulars setup also contains an HV filter (to remove the noise in the HV line coming from the power supply) and external bias-T, which are both in the TCT+ circuit between the power supply and the sensor.
+These setups have been cross checked in a dedicated study to assure there is no influence in the results.